arangodb/docs/3.8/arangosearch-analyzers.md

   - `false` (default): set the position corresponding to the index of the result array member
 - `keepNull` (boolean):
-  - `true` (default) to index null as empty string
+  - `true` (default): treat `null` like an empty string
-  - `false` to discard nulls from index.
-Can be used for index filtering (e.g. make your query return null for unwanted data)
+  - `false`: discard `null`s from View index.
+Can be used for index filtering (i.e. make your query return null for unwanted data).
+Note that empty results are always discarded.
 - `batchSize` (integer): number between 1 and 1000 (default = 1) that
   determines the batch size for reading data from the query.
 In general, a single token is expected to be returned.
 However, if the query is expected